dkvz/dkvz-blog-backend/README.md

 - [x] Do I also need a custom BadRequest or whatever is sent when you provide invalid path params?
 - [x] I'm still missing custom errors for request query params.
 - [ ] Can we use web::FormConfig to limit the size of form POST requests?
-- [ ] I'm going to have to implement my crazy rate limiter for the post comment endpoint.
+- [ ] It would make sense for the rate limiter to be a "guard".
 - [ ] Try to see a database error on purpose, not sure if it even works.
 - [ ] Try selecting only the features I need from dependencies and see if that reduces the binary size - I don't think I need the whole serde crate.
 - [ ] Try reorganizing the giant closure that is in StatsService::open.
 We could open the iploc and pseudonymizer inside of a function given to spawn() and have the loop happen after that.